neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Error-Codes.md

 ## General Errors
 #### [6304571a] HTTPS required
-You can not run Passwords without HTTPS on a productive server as this in completely insecure.
+You can not run Passwords without HTTPS on a productive server as this is completely insecure.

 #### [a3f7ed53] Access denied
 The permissions of yur client do not allow this action.